AI Governance | | 17 min read

 Key Takeaways

-Prioritize use cases tied to measurable business, delivery, or mission outcomes.
+Do not govern AI in the abstract.
+Prioritize use cases tied to measurable business, delivery, risk, cost, customer, or mission outcomes.

-GS Consulting helps regulated organizations define AI governance charters, use case intake, risk tiers, data rules, vendor controls, human oversight, documentation, and monitoring practices.
+GS Consulting helps regulated organizations define AI charters, use case intake, risk tiers, data rules, vendor controls, human review, documentation, monitoring, and evidence workflows that teams can actually use.

 What Is an AI Governance Framework?